 - Make sure your SSL certificates are up to date.
 A lot of modern browsers will throw up a PHISHING DETECTED warning if they sense a shopping cart without working SSL certificates.
 Some will even refuse to let the user go further.

 - If you’re not GDPR compliant, you need to change that.
 Aside from the obvious legal and ethical reasons, users now look out for signs that you’re following the rules as an indicator that you’re on the level.

 - Your site needs to look good.
 It doesn’t need to be an absolutely bleeding-edge progressive web app, but it does need to look professional.
-And hey, if you need to hire a web designer, you’re in the right place.
+And hey, if you need to hire UI/UX design services, you’re in the right place.